 N.C.
-Global Distinction Program
+Scholar of Global Distinction Program

 World View and its UNC partners – including UNC’s five U.S. Department of Education-funded area studies programs, called National Resource Centers, and UNC University Libraries – provide support and access to knowledge, networks and grant funding needed to develop those course offerings and support students’ global education.

 - Investigate the world beyond their immediate environment, framing significant problems and conducting well-crafted and age-appropriate research